leap71/PicoGK/Documentation/Compiling_PicoGKRuntime.md

 public const string strPicoGKLib = "picogk.1.1"; // dll or dylib
 ```

 You can change this constant to load it from a specific location.
-However make sure to include the .dylib or .dll extension, as otherwise it will not work:
+However make sure **to include the .dylib or .dll extension**, as otherwise it will not work:

 ```C#
 public const string strPicoGKLib = "/Users/myuser/GitHub/PicoGKRuntime/Dist/picogk.1.1.0.dylib";